codio/knowledge/source/instructors/authoring/assessments/llm-free-text.rst

 LLM Free Text
 =============

 The **LLM Free Text** assessment type lets students respond to questions in their own words.
-It supports **LaTeX formatting**, making it especially well suited for math-based assessments.
+It supports **LaTeX formatting**, making it especially well-suited for math-based assessments.

-Responses are open-ended and must be **manually reviewed and graded by the instructor**.
-Feedback is only displayed to students after the instructor approves it, unless **Preliminary AI Feedback** is enabled, in which case students receive immediate automated feedback upon submission.
+Responses are open-ended and are **graded manually by the instructor with AI assistance**.
+Feedback is displayed to students only after the instructor approves it, unless **Preliminary AI Feedback** is enabled, in which case students receive immediate automated feedback upon submission.

 You can find this assessment type under the **Manually Graded** section of the assessments menu.